The Cartographer's Daughter · Chapter 3

 "I am sometimes wrong.
 The cloth comes out and the color is not what I expected.
 I adjust.
 I dye it again.
 The error is not in the method.
 The error is in the assumption that the method should produce certainty.
 It does not.
 It produces cloth."

 She tried asking directly.
-Fang Lihua said: "A man came to my gate."
+"A man came to my gate."

 She tried asking about God.
-Fang Lihua said: "I do not talk about what I cannot show you.
+"I do not talk about what I cannot show you.
 I can show you the dye yard.
 I can show you the rooms.
-I can show you eleven years of account books that explain why this compound is still standing.
+I can show you eleven years of account books.
 I cannot show you why I opened the gate.
 You are asking me to show you something invisible.
 I can only show you what it has produced."

-On the morning of their departure, Fang Lihua met them at the gate.
-She handed Lin a small cloth bundle — food for the road, tied with the efficiency of a woman who had provisioned hundreds of departures.
-She handed Marta a slip of paper with a name and a direction.
+On the morning of departure, Fang Lihua met them at the gate.
+Food for Lin, tied with the efficiency of a woman who had provisioned hundreds of departures.
+A slip of paper for Marta — a name and a direction.

 "Thank you," Marta said.
-The word felt inadequate but no better one existed.
+Inadequate, but no better word existed.

 She unlatched the gate and held it open.

 Marta walked through.
 Lin followed.
-The gate closed behind them — the latch settling into its socket with the sound of a mechanism that had performed this function thousands of times and would perform it thousands more.
-Fang Lihua was already walking back across the courtyard, already returning to the dye vats, to the account books, to the four thousand and first morning of a life organized around a decision she could not explain and would not stop enacting.
+The latch settled with the sound of a mechanism that had performed this function thousands of times.
+Fang Lihua was already walking back — to the dye vats, the account books, the four thousand and first morning of a life organized around a decision she could not explain and would not stop enacting.

 They walked north into the hills.
 Eighteen days remained.